awsdocs/aws-greengrass-developer-guide/doc_source/tagging.md

 ### Tagging Support in the AWS IoT Console<a name="tagging-support-console"></a>

 You can create, view, and manage tags for your Greengrass `Group` resources in the AWS IoT console\.
-Before you create tags, be aware of these [tag restrictions](#tagging-restrictions)\.
+Before you create tags, be aware of tagging restrictions\.
+For more information, see [Tag Naming and Usage Conventions](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *Amazon Web Services General Reference*\.

 **To assign tags when you create a group**
 You can assign tags to a group when you create the group\.
 To show the tagging input fields, on the **Name your Group** dialog box, choose **Apply tags to the Group \(optional\)**\.